 The ACCC notes Vodafone and Optus's submissions on restricting regulation of the MTAS to mobile calls on particular networks.
-The ACCC considers that the potential for connectivity breakdowns continues to exist in MTM calls or calls terminating on 'established' networks due to the bottleneck feature inherent in the MTAS service even though particular carriers may have a certain degree of countervailing bargaining power in relation to particular MTAS markets.
-The ACCC also questions whether Hutchison and Vodafone can be regarded as established players with similar bargaining power as vertically integrated MNOs such as Telstra and Optus.
+The ACCC considers that the potential for connectivity breakdowns will continue to exist in MTM and FTM calls or calls terminating on 'established' networks due to the bottleneck feature inherent in the MTAS.
+The ACCC also questions whether Hutchison and Vodafone can be regarded as established players with similar bargaining power as vertically integrated MNOs such as Telstra and Optus and notes Hutchison's submission on this issue.